Skip to content

 No extra arguments are passed, so the shell behaves the same as it would in a stock Windows Terminal tab — PowerShell auto-loads $PROFILE, and cmd.exe honours its HKCU\Software\Microsoft\Command Processor\AutoRun entry.

-Adjust the terminal font size in Settings > Appearance > Terminal font size (range: 8–24px, default: 11px).
+Adjust the terminal font size in Settings > Appearance > Terminal font size (range: 8–32px, default: 11px).
+Press ⌘/Ctrl + Shift + = or ⌘/Ctrl + Shift + - to scale only the terminal without changing the rest of the UI.

 Every terminal session has workspace environment variables set automatically — $CLAUDETTE_WORKSPACE_NAME, $CLAUDETTE_WORKSPACE_PATH, $CLAUDETTE_ROOT_PATH, and others.
 These are useful for scripts and tools that need to know which workspace they’re running in.